UsedTempy/Website-Laravel-Practice/README.md

 My first Laravel project.
 Basically did some simple routing like group routing naming and paramaters.
 Also added a view pages and setup a live testing server.
+And installed a package manager and setup CSS and JS Intergration for the test server.